brijow/foobar-gamestop/README.md

-## Quickstart instructions
+## Developer instructions

-1. Clone repo
+1. Install the following packages in your development environment before making git commmits:
+> `conda install black flake8 isort mypy pre-commit`
-2. `cd` into directory
+2. Clone repo `cd` into root directory of project
+3. Install the pre-commit configuration
+> `pre-commit install`
-3. Install package, `pip install -e ./`
+4. Install the foobar_gamestop code as python package, `pip install -e ./` (again from root of project)
-4. Run the program (TODO: add instructions -- maybe define a commands in Makefile for this!)
+5. Make your changes now as usual on a branch and when you run `git commit` the linters will be run to auto-format your code to PEP8

 ## Notes on directory structure
 ------------